-The costs of legislated severance, compensated absences and unused vacation entitlements earned by employees during the year amounted to \$261,000 (2012 - \$274,000) and are included in employee benefits in the Statement of Operations and Accumulated Deficit.
+Although the costs of any legislated severance, compensated absences and unused vacation entitlements earned by employees are recognized by the Province when earned by eligible employees, these costs are also recognized in these financial statements.
+These costs for the year amounted to \$274,000 (2011 - \$225,000) and are included in employee benefits in the Statement of Operations and Accumulated Deficit.
 The total liability for these costs is reflected in the accrued employee benefits obligation, less any amounts payable within one year, which are included in accounts payable and accrued liabilities, as follows: